james-roscoe/XhibitApp/README.md

 ## Contributors

-Concept, design and development by James Roscoe, University of Warwick, and Joel Reed, University of Nottingham.
+Concept, design and development by James Roscoe and Joel Reed.